Markus2409/MSc_Bioinformatics_HMM_KunitzDomain/README.md

 * `pdb_kunitz_rp_strali.fasta` and `pdb_kunitz_rp_strali.hmm`: The multiple structure alignment and resulting HMM model built from PDBeFold.
 * `set_1_strali.class` and `set_2_strali.class`: Classification results from `hmmsearch` for set 1 and set 2 (structure-based model).
 * `temp_overall.class`: Classification results for the combined dataset (positive + negative), used to estimate overall performance for each threshold.

+These results can be used to compare performances of structural vs. sequence-based modeling approaches.

 > All files ending in `_seqali` were generated using the sequence-based alignment and evaluation ([5.
 (Optional) Compare with sequence-based HMM](#5-optional-compare-with-sequence-based-hmm))*).
 > All files ending in `_strali` were generated using the structure-based alignment and model evaluation (default pipeline).

-These results can be used to compare performances of structural vs. sequence-based modeling approaches.
- > You can see an Example of Outputs files into `OUTPUT_EXAMPLES folder`.
+> You can see an Example of Output files into `OUTPUT_EXAMPLES` folder.
 ---

 ## Contact and Additional Notes